 In a 2010 study that compared human intestinal microbiota from children characterized by a modern western diet and those on a rural diet (composed mainly of whole foods with high fiber content), the researchers found that the children on a rural diet had a more diverse gut flora and better gut health.

 So, what do you do?
 Eat a more diverse array of foods – specifically whole foods.
 Unlike their highly processed counterparts, whole foods generally contain a wider range of nutrients, which encourages the growth of diverse bacterial species.

-Prebiotics are basically a kind of fiber that passes through the gut without being digested.
-And although eating this kind of fiber may seem like a waste of digestion time, it actually encourages the growth of friendly bacteria in the gut.
+Prebiotics are a kind of fiber that passes through the gut without being digested.
+And although eating this kind of fiber may seem like a waste of digestion time, it encourages the growth of friendly bacteria in the gut.
 For instance, high-fiber fruits such as apples – with indigestible pectin making up 50% of its total fiber content – have been shown to promote the growth of helpful microbes like Bifidobacteria.

 A total lack of prebiotics in your diet may prove harmful to your digestive health because it slows down the development and diversity of your gut flora.
 So, for proper microbiome development, you need to incorporate foods rich in partially digestible or indigestible fiber into your diet.
 Several foods in this category include oats, nuts, onions, garlic, leeks, asparagus, bananas, Jerusalem artichokes, lentils, chickpeas, and beans.

 Sticking to a well-structured, fiber-rich diet plan can be challenging so supplementing with prebiotic fibers may be an option.
 According to a study in 30 obese women, a daily intake of prebiotic supplements over 3 months significantly promoted the growth of bifidobacterium and Faecalibacterium, which are highly beneficial bacteria.